tigersizer/cluster-test/README.md

 I chose VirtualBox because Windows 10 Home edition does not run Hyper-V.

 The same ideas may work elsewhere, since all the configuration is in the virtual machines, but it has not been tested.

+## Design{#Design}

+This is all software I use at work, but from a very high level.
+I wanted to understand how it worked in detail and be able to play with it without creating problems for others.
+I have a beast of a computer that I bought not least out of spite (it's banned in Colorado, from which I had just moved) and I wanted to stretch it a bit.
+So why not?
+I figured it would be a weekend project.
+Hah!
+It turns out that lots of people do parts of this, but no one (internet-search-able) has done it all.
+I was taking copious notes and had many links to other helpful people, so why not publicize the result?

+That result is five virtual machines:

+The three cluster VMs look the same, but with numbers.
+- "stack" is used when refering to the entire machine.
+In many places I refer to "stackX", which means stack1, stack2, and stack3.

+The software names are much the same:
+- zoo1, zoo2, and zoo3 are the ZooKeeper instances.
+- bookie1, bookie2, and bookie3 are the BookKeeper instances.
+- broker1, broker2, and broker3 are the Puslar Broker instances.
+- cass1, cass2, and cass3 are the Cassandra instance.

+You can manage them as individual processes or a single block (per VM).

+The Ops VM is quite different than the cluster VMs.
+It runs:
+- DNS to create all of the machine and instance names (e.g. broker2.cluster.test).
+- Prometheus and Grapha for metrics.
+- Elasticsearch and Kibana for analysis.

+The Dev VM is barely defined.
+It is yours to play with.

+The .md files have excruciating amounts of detail on how to set everything up, starting from nothing.
+One should be able to follow these instructions knowing very little about Linux and nothing about the software being installed - because that's how I started.

+If you want to cheat, there are "build" scripts for each machine that just do it all in one fell swoop.
+Albeit asking lots of questions along the way (mostly answered "Y").

+**WARNING:** Doing it that way is *very* dangerous.
+You may end up with broken networking and no way to access the internet for help fixing it.
+More likely, you will just need to rebuild the VM(s).
+But, if you foolishly decide that the host OS will play the Ops VM role, the danger is real.

+All of the instructions are in this directory's .md files.
+The VM-specific directories' README.md files explain what files are there and why - but no instructions.